saturday-night-code/EX_phgen/README.md

   2. Run the migration: `mix ecto.migrate`
 </details>

-Use `mix phx.server` to run this project.
+Run Phoenix project: `mix phx.server`

 Use `mix phx.routes` to see all routes in your project.